EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/02_advanced_components/README.md

 - [ ] Inside the `cell` slot, `row` is typed `Invoice` — `row.nope` is a compile error
 - [ ] The four measurements of step 4 are written down, in order: baseline →
       `shallowRef` → stable `key` → `v-memo`
+- [ ] The open modal is a child of `#modal-root` in the Elements tab, is centred on the viewport and is not clipped by the panel
+- [ ] Toggling `:disabled` while the modal is open moves the nodes **without** losing the content of the "Reason" field
+- [ ] With `defer`, no "Failed to locate Teleport target" warning is logged at startup

 **You can explain**